Quantum $K$-theory of projective spaces and confluence of $q$-difference equations: Confluence for quantum -theory of projective spaces

 The $q$-pullback by $\varphi_{q,z}$ of the above $q$-difference equation is given by

-Since the relation $\Lambda_i=q^\frac{-\lambda_i}{z}$ holds for all $i \in \{0, \dots, N\}$, this $q$-difference is confluent.
-Using the same relation again, we can compute the formal limit of this $q$-difference equation.
+Since the relation $\Lambda_i=q^\frac{-\lambda_i}{z}$ holds for all $i \in \{0, \dots, N\}$, this $q$-difference equation is confluent.
+Using the same relation again, we can compute its formal limit when $q \to 1$.
 The resulting formal limit coincides with the developed expression of the differential equation (\ref{qkqde:eqn_pde_jh_eq}) satisfied by the cohomological $J$-function. \end{proof}

 \begin{remark} The $q$-pullback $\varphi_{q,z}$ defined in Proposition \ref{qkqde:prop_confluence_equation_JK_equivariant} is the only $q$-pullback of the form $Q \mapsto \left( \frac{z}{1-q} \right)^\lambda Q$, with $\lambda \in \mathbb{Z}$, which defines a confluent $q$-difference system whose formal limit is non zero. \end{remark}